sjbylo/aba/README.md

 ```
 INFO Install complete!
-INFO To access the cluster as the system:admin user when using `oc`, run
+INFO To access the cluster as the system:admin user when using 'oc', run
 INFO     export KUBECONFIG=/home/steve/aba/compact/iso-agent-based/auth/kubeconfig
 INFO Access the OpenShift web-console here: https://console-openshift-console.apps.compact.example.com
 INFO Login to the console with user: "kubeadmin", and password: "XXYZZ-XXYZZ-XXYZZ-XXYZZ"